Accessible Bathroom Design Ideas for the Shower

 The diameter of a grab bar should be 1 1/4 to 1 1/2 inches.

 In order for grab bars to provide correct support, they should be installed into studs and not unsupported walls.
+Here's an example of shower grab bars:

 If you're building a universal design or wheelchair accessible home, make sure your custom home builder provides additional blocking and framing in the shower and bath area to support any necessary grab bars.
 Even if you're planning to install grab bars later, this will allow easy future installation.